Topics Map > Human Resource System (HRS) > Payroll > PY Learning Path

 update tax fed w4 processing

-17. In the Lock-In Details section verify if a lock in letter has been received and entered by the UWSS Service Operations
+17. In the Lock-In Details section verify if a lock-in letter has been received and entered by UW-Shared Services.

 Letter Received checkbox - This is selected to indicate that the employee has received a lock-in letter from the U.S. Internal Revenue Service (IRS).

-● All lock in letters are processed at the Service Center.
-A new W4 can only be entered if it falls within this limitation. (ie. The employee defined a lower withholding allowance than the limitation, which will allow more tax withheld).
+● All lock-in letters are processed at Shared Services.
+A new W-4 can only be entered if it falls within this limitation. (ie. The employee defined a lower withholding allowance than the limitation, which will allow more tax withheld).

-● Limit On Allowances number: (Default value is 0).
-The number that is entered is the amount defined in the lock in letter as the employee's federal withholding allowance limitation.
+● Limit On Allowances: (Default value is 0).
+The number that is entered is the amount defined in the lock-in letter as the employee's federal withholding allowance limitation.

 update tax fed lock in letter